 Moscow is a vibrant metropolis bursting with energy and creativity.
 Not only is it Russia’s political and economic centre, but it also forms the country’s cultural and artistic heart.
 There are plenty of shopping opportunities, eateries and a lively nightlife to enjoy.
-Although expats will find the cost of living in Moscow exorbitant, there are plenty of pursuits to enjoy without breaking the bank.
+Although expats will find some of the costs involved in living in Moscow to be relatively high, there are plenty of pursuits to enjoy that won't break the bank.

 Shopping in Moscow

 Moscow shopping certainly caters for big spenders, but for those who don’t have the means to shop like the rich and famous, there are many bargains to be found.

 There are various malls and boutiques in the city centre.
 Okhotny Ryad, at Manezhnaya Square, is an underground mall.
 Expats can find a range of goods including high-street fashions, perfumes, electronic products and sporting goods.
 GUM is the most well-known and iconic department store in Russia where one can find a range of high-end brands and gourmet foods.

 Local markets include the Izmailovsky market and the Cheremushinsky Rynok market.
 There's a claim that the exclusive Eliseev Gastronome supermarket sells the best caviar and vodka in the city.

 The nightlife in Moscow is extraordinary, featuring everything from bars and clubs to bowling alleys, billiards rooms and casinos.
 The trendiest nightlife areas are in and around Kitay-Gorod, Arbat, Khamovniki, Tverskoy and Presnensky.